 However, there is also an ability to control the description, to control the two lines of text that Google shows on the search results.
 You can control the description from inside the article.

-If you wanted to describe this Getting Started article, what you would do is go to the admin area of you site > Content > Article Manager.
-You would edit your Getting Started article.
+If you wanted to describe this "Become a Joomla expert in Joomlashack!" article, what you would do is go to the admin area of your site > Content > Article Manager.
+You would edit this article.

-Once you clicked Save or Save & Close, you will see this new description of the Getting Started article in its HTML source code.
+Once you click Save or Save & Close, you will see this new description of the article in its HTML source code.

 There are some other metadata items underneath but to be honest, you are unlikely to use those and they certainly won't appear in Google's search results.
 The Meta Description is the most important setting here.